-The Audit Committee assists the Board in fulfilling its fiduciary responsibilities, particularly in relation to business ethics, policies and practices, financial management and internal control of The Institute.
-The Board also has put in place an Enterprise Risk Management (ERM) framework which is based on the ISO 31000:2018 Risk Management - Guidelines, and forms part of the governance framework of The Institute to identify, analyse, evaluate, manage and monitor significant financial and non-financial risks.
+The Board is responsible for fulfilling its fiduciary responsibilities, particularly relating to business ethics, policies and practices, financial management and internal control of The Institute.
+The Board also has put in place an Enterprise Risk Management (ERM) framework, which is based on the ISO 31000:2018 Risk Management - Guidelines, and forms part of the governance framework of The Institute to identify, analyse, evaluate, manage, and monitor significant financial and non-financial risks.
+Whilst the Audit Committee was responsible for the Audit related matters; the Board assumes the responsibility of sound risk management and internal controls.